-To evaluate trade-offs between hunting season closure dates for the two most supported options, FLNRO staff analysed hunter survey data from 2006-2009.
-During this time there was a September 10th - November 15th "4-point or greater" season in the East Kootenay.
-The West Kootenay had a September 10th - September 30th and October 21st - November 10th "4-point or greater" season, as well as an October 1st - October 20th "any buck" season.
-The results suggest 43-56% of hunter days were expended in November, and thus an October 31st closure would substantially impact hunting opportunity (Table 4).
+To evaluate trade-offs of season closing date for the two most supported options, an analysis of hunter survey data was conducted from 2006-2009, when there was a September 10th - November 15th "4-point or greater" season was in place in the East Kootenay.
+The results suggest 43-56% of hunter days are expended in November, thus an October 31st closing will have a substantial impact on hunting opportunity (Table 4).
 A closing date of November 10th is recommended to maintain some hunting opportunity in November and align season dates with Region 8.

-Table 4: November mule deer harvest and hunter days as a percent of annual totals for the Kootenay Region, 2006-2009.
+Table 4: November mule deer harvest and hunter days as percent of annual totals for the Kootenay Region, 2006-2009.
 Data are from hunter survey reports.
-In the East Kootenay, mule deer seasons included a Sept.
-10th - Nov.
-15th "4-point or greater".
-The West Kootenay had a Sept.
-10th - Sept.
-30th and Oct.
-21st - November 10th "4-point or greater" season, as well as an October 1st - October 20th "any-buck" season.
+In the East Kootenay, mule deer seasons included a September 10th - November 15th "4-point or greater", while the West Kootenay had a Sept 10th - Sept 30th and October 21st-November 10th "4-point or greater" season as well as an October 1st-October 20th "any-buck" season.